walidboughdiri/mf-maestro/README.md

 It returns an array, where the first element is the string itself, and the second element is the events object with all functions you need to [manage events](#section-events-system) binded so that the effect can when you unload the component remove all listeners so that you don't have to worry.
 When you define a ```groupRef``` prop to ```MicroAppComponent```, it is used as ```useEvents()``` argument.

+## Our micro-frontends guidelines

+- Never share data between micro-frontends

+A micro-frontend only gets its data from its backend.
+The only data you can passed are the one you can find in url (id, query params....).

+- A micro-frontend must always have a "loading" or "waiting" state since, sometimes, the data you need to load might not be in your microservice yet.

+- At the start of the service, load the current state (http call to backend).
+We don't use frontend store most of the time.
+They are complicated to manage.
+Each time we need to access a data, we make a call to backend.

+- if you manage lists, do not refresh automatically.
+If someone is using the list on page X, the refresh will change everyting.
+It is better to let the user know a new state is available.

+- add a mechanism to let the user know when he's using an outdated version of the micro-frontend, with a way to reload the service.

 ## TODO

 - add a mechanism to extract the framework from micro-frontend's build and be able to cache an already loaded framework (by version) and give it to a micro-frontend if it needs to.
 This would reduce micro-frontends sizes, since for now, each one needs to load its own version.
 This is the main drawback of MfMaestro for now.